Supersolid light in a semiconductor microcavity: Photon--photon interactions in the presence of background plasma

+is the number-conserving light-matter interaction.
+The latter corresponds to the full light-matter interacting Hamiltonian $\hat H_\text{par.} + \hat H_\text{dia.}$ upon excluding off-resonant terms.

-From perturbation theory, it is possible to eliminate light--matter interactions to leading order by performing an unitary transformation as described in Ref.~\cite{Kuramoto}.
-The rotated Hamiltonian $\hat H' = \hat U \hat H \hat U^\dagger$ then contains purely photon--photon interactions of the form
+From perturbation theory, it is possible to eliminate light--matter interactions to leading order by performing an unitary transformation $\hat U$ as described in Ref.~\cite{Kuramoto}.
+It is convenient to rewrite the original Hamiltonian as $\hat H = \hat H_0 + \lambda \hat V$, where $\lambda =1$ corresponds to the physical case.
+In the rotated Hamiltonian $\hat H' = \hat U \hat H \hat U^\dagger$ the effect of the interaction can be eliminated to first order in $\lambda$ with the choice $\hat U = \exp(i\hat S)$, where $\hat S$ is an hermitian operator that verifies